-In May 2014, we introduced our Competitiveness Recovery Plan, aimed at offsetting the negative impact of regulatory changes in Spain that eliminated cogeneration premiums (which we estimate at €59 million for 2014 on an annualised basis).
+In May 2014, we introduced our Competitiveness Recovery Plan, aimed at offsetting the negative impact of regulatory changes in Spain that eliminated cogeneration premiums.
 In October 2014, as part of this strategy, we shut down our pulp production facility in Huelva, Spain in the wake of losses for three consecutive quarters as a result of the reduction in cogeneration premiums, cost inefficiencies at this facility and the lack of local timber supplies.
-This resulted in a reduction of our installed annual pulp production capacity to 940,000 tonnes from the previous 1,340,000 tonnes.
-Whilst year-on-year energy sales had increased between 2009 and 2013, the shutdown also resulted in the loss of 77MW of cogeneration capacity, thus reducing our total energy generation capacity from our Pulp Business to 112 MW.
-As part of the Competiveness Recovery Plan, we have also implemented a 20% reduction in our workforce, as well as a reduction of €16 million of annual costs at our remaining pulp production facilities in Navia and Pontevedra and at our headquarters in Madrid, 90% of which had been realised as December, 2015, and also made efficiency-related investments of €8.7 million during 2015 at our facilities in Navia and Pontevedra out of a total of €29.7 million in such improvements expected to be made during 2016, which we estimate will result in total annual savings of €8.4 million at these facilities.
-We are also in the process of implementing a 40,000-tonne capacity increase (of which 20,000 tonnes has already been completed, thus resulting in a total installed annual pulp production capacity as at December 31, 2015 of 960,000 tonnes) at our Navia pulp production facility (with an associated capital expenditure of approximately €30.8 million, of which €13.9 million had been committed as at December 31, 2015 and with the remaining €16.9 million expected to be spent during 2016).
+This resulted in a reduction of our installed annual pulp production capacity to 1,070,00 tonnes from the previous 1,340,000 tonnes.
+Whilst year-on-year energy sales had increased between 2009 and 2013, the shutdown also resulted in the loss of 77 MW of cogeneration capacity, thus reducing our total energy generation capacity from our Pulp Business to 112 MW.
+As part of the Competiveness Recovery Plan, we have also implemented a 20% reduction in our workforce, as well as a reduction of €16 million of annual costs at our remaining pulp production facilities in Navia and Pontevedra and at our headquarters in Madrid, 90% of which had been realised as December, 2015.

+In addition, during 2015, we paid €15 million in restructuring costs related to the shutdown of our Huelva pulp production facility.
+These restructuring costs related primarily to the cancellation of contracts in relation thereto.

+We also made efficiency-related investments of €35.8 million during 2016 at our facilities in Navia and Pontevedra.
+During 2016, we finished implemented a capacity increase of 40,000 tonnes at our Navia pulp production facility.

-Additionally, we seek to maintain and strengthen our leading market positions across Europe, maintaining a diversified client base with long-standing customer relationships in such key countries as Germany, Spain, Italy and France, expanding pulp sales in the high growth tissue market and maintaining a selective approach to other international markets such as Eastern Europe and China.
+Additionally, we seek to maintain and strengthen our leading market positions across Europe, maintaining a diversified client base with long-standing customer relationships in such key countries as Germany, Spain, Italy Poland and France, expanding pulp sales in the high growth tissue market and maintaining a selective approach to other international markets such as Eastern Europe and China.